 If a manufacturer isn’t able to get grandfather status or doesn’t apply for substantial equivalence or a substantial equivalence exemption, they will have to remove the product from the market by Aug.
 8, 2019.

-It’s not entirely clear how this will work in practice because FDA has never had to deal with thousands of SKUs that are suddenly not in compliance, but it’s a looming issue.4 In theory, FDA will eventually issue stop sale orders, legal directives that would bar retailers from selling non-compliant product.
+It’s not entirely clear how this will work in practice because FDA has never had to deal with thousands of SKUs that are suddenly not in compliance, but it’s a looming issue.[ref]Furthermore, because of the issue of turns discussed above, there will likely be product that doesn’t meet the grandfather date of Feb.
+15, 2007, but is no longer actively being sold by a manufacturer that is sitting in some retailer’s humidor.
+How FDA is going to attempt to find and identity this non-complaint product remains to be seen.[/ref] In theory, FDA will eventually issue stop sale orders, legal directives that would bar retailers from selling non-compliant product.

 The major catalog retailers have already realized this and have begun telling manufacturers that they will no longer be purchasing, or at the very least substantially cutting back on products unless the retailer believes the product will be in compliance after the various deadlines.